-In 2016, Scottsdale welcomed an innovative entertainment complex called OdySea in the Desert.
+In 2016, Scottsdale welcomed an innovative entertainment complex called Arizona Boardwalk.
 Situated on 35 acres, this multimillion-dollar amusement district combines major attractions with retail shops and restaurants.
 Visitors enter into a one-acre circular courtyard with fountains, patio dining, and a stage for live performances ringed by two floors of shops, restaurants, and an arcade and merry-go-round with sharks and seahorses.
-OdySea in the Desert also draws the crowds with attractions such as Butterfly Wonderland, whose observatory showcases more than 3,000 butterflies; the OdySea Mirror Maze set in a rainforest; and Dolphinarus Arizona with its 900,000-gallon saltwater lagoon in which guests can swim with the dolphins.
+Arizona Boardwalk also draws the crowds with attractions such as Butterfly Wonderland, whose observatory showcases more than 3,000 butterflies; the Lazer + Mirror Maze set in a rainforest; and Pangaea Land of the Dinosaurs, where guests can go on a fossil dig or ride a dinosaur.

-Anchoring OdySea in the Desert is the state-of-the-art OdySea Aquarium, the largest aquarium in the Southwest.
+Anchoring Arizona Boardwalk is the state-of-the-art OdySea Aquarium, the largest aquarium in the Southwest.
 Encompassing two floors and 200,000 square feet, this $100 million project contains innovative features and theme park technology never before seen in an aquarium.
 It is home to 500 different species of marine life and more than 30,000 animals.

 On my first visit, I missed the unique suspended globes filled with fish, so be sure to look up when you enter Aqua Lobby.
 You’ll also want to check out the lobby-level bathrooms for a special first impression of the aquarium tanks.
 Observation windows with a view into the shark exhibit take the place of mirrors; you’ll get a close-up of sharks gliding by as you wash your hands.
 When I bring first-time guests, I like to point them to the bathrooms without describing the “surprise.”